Updated November 19. 2025; December 6, 2025, Feb.3/26

 This high frequency happened because I saw that skipping b and c sometimes, in the fantasy that clumsiness will go away in some distant future, resulted in my old memory center kicking in.
 As a result, I was clumsy more often for the next minutes that contained movement.

-If I don’t use wording about the pain of failing to ignore, I may as well tell myself my true response as a reminder.
+If I don’t use wording about the pain of failing to ignore often enough, I may as well tell myself my true response as a reminder.
 But this doesn’t produce true change.
 It’s me following a rule I’ve memorized in order to oppose my clumsiness.
 That’s a psr.
 As a result, I don’t reroute my focus into letting the pain of failing to ignore run out.
 That takes me back to those old anxious times before I started to b and c.
 Back then, I would tell myself not to be clumsy, and other psr’s that never worked to change me.

 To my surprise, I see how much movement there is in a normal day and how every movement is affected by my clumsiness.
 In other word, how even small movements require some focus.
 The only exceptions are when the consequences of not paying attention will hurt me or another.
 For example, I’m always careful on ladders.